imodeljs/frontend-sample-showcase/src/frontend-samples/viewport-only-sample/readme.md

 The main purpose is to illustrate the structure we use for samples.
 Specifically:

-* The file [ViewportOnlyApp](./ViewportOnlyApp.tsx) has the setup method which initializes the UI specific to this sample.
-This file would typically also include the sample's key logic and API calls.
 * The file [ViewportOnlyUI](./ViewportOnlyUI.tsx) has the definition for the UI specific to this sample.

 ## Description